jaruizes/jaruizes.github.io/_posts/2019-08-15-microfrontends.md

 So, taking an approach only focused in backend services (or systems) is not enough efficient and productive:

 - If you build wonderful (backend) services around business capabilities but you don't build an UI associated to those business capabilities your will not be building unique or inmutable business capabilities.
-You are building differents flavours of the same business capability because you will build several UIs in different applications to perfom the same business capability (or very similar)
+You will be building differents flavours of the same business capability because you will build several UIs in different applications to perfom the same business capability (or very similar)

   ![feature-different-views](/images/microfrontends/feature-different-views.png)